A Paradigm of Peace

 |An analog to quantum uncertainty develops for nervous electrical discharges||

-The classical electrical activity of a nerve cell suggests that nervous impulses (spikes) are to the nervous system what electrons are to a physical system: "quanta" ruled by a principle of uncertainty.
-Analogous to Planck's constant, h, a "neurophysiological uncertainty," Uψ, arises from the basic parameters of nervous activity.
+The classical electrical activity of a nerve cell suggests that nervous impulses (spikes) are to the nervous system what electrons are to a system of physics: "quanta" ruled by a principle of uncertainty.
+Analogous to Planck's constant, h, a "neurophysical uncertainty," Uψ, arises from the basic parameters of nervous activity.

 To find Uψ, one calculates the minimum product of energy and time for the neuronal action potential across the synapse.
 This spike lasts 1 millisecond, with an average potential change of 40 millivolts.
 Assuming the minimum one electron involved, we have: